 On May 29, 2009, Lee Fugate—the attorney representing Gerald and Denise Miscavige Gentile—attached Bohling’s CWPR to his “Motion to Dismiss Complaint.”

 On June 11, 2009, Attorney Kennan Dandar—the attorney representing the Estate of Kyle Brennan—filed a motion to strike the report.

-On June 24, 2009, Judge Stephen Merryday granted the Estate of Kyle Brennan the motion to strike the police report during the discovery period.
+On June 24, 2009, Judge Steven Merryday granted the Estate of Kyle Brennan the motion to strike the police report during the discovery period.

 Did this stop the defendants from using the content of the police report?
 Absolutely not!

 That cold December day in 2012 when Judge Merryday gave the defendants a “free pass” I will never forget.
 It’s seared into my soul as my son’s second killing.
 I remember it, too, as the day I learned that the truth didn’t matter in Merryday’s courtroom.
 No one, it seemed, would be held accountable for Kyle Brennan’s death.

 “The only way you can control people is to lie to lie to them,” L. Ron Hubbard wrote.
 “You can write that down in your book in great big letters.
 The only way you can control anybody is to lie to them.”
 (See Hubbard’s “Off the Time Track,” lecture of June 1952, excerpted in “Journal of Scientology” issue 18-G.) Certain Scientology manuals plainly state their purpose is “To train the student to give a false statement. . . .
 To train the student to outflow false data effectively. . . .
 The student should be coached . . . until he/she can lie facilely.”
 (See Hubbard’s “Intelligence Specialist Training Routine—Lying [TR-L].)

 Excerpt from the official statement by an expert criminologist pertaining to the investigative procedures of Detective Steve Bohling and the Clearwater Police Department.